Is it possible to send notifications (not respond to a packet) from a component using tigase implementation?

 I only need to know if is possible, so in case is not, we switch for this to an external component outside the tigase implementation that i already tested and of course works.

-Added by Wojciech Kapcia about 1 month ago
+Added by Wojciech Kapcia 5 months ago

 could you clarify that the external component works, but messages generated from it don't reach the users to which they are addressed?